-Tour Agency: About $1,500 for a cheap local agency to ~$3,000 for an expensive Western agency.
-You could do an independent trek for ~$1,000 employing a local guide.
-This includes the cost of the park permit, which ranges from $700 to $1200, or about $120 per trekker per day
+Tour Agency: Highly dependent on route and days on the mountain.
+The cheapest options are around $1,500 to ~$3,500.
+This includes the cost of the park permit, which ranges from $800 to $1200, or about $120 per trekker per day

 Misc (additional food, unplanned travel / hotels etc):$200